 - gyro sensor.

-Retail or home versions of the EV3 include an infrared sensor and beacon — which can be used as a remote control — but this is not included in educational kits.
+Retail or home versions of the EV3 include (instead of an ultrasonic sensor) an infrared sensor and beacon — which can be used as a remote control — but these not included in educational kits.

 Finally, Mindstorms kits include a computer shaped like a brick, often called “the brick”.
 In this site I will often refer to it as “EV3 brick”.
 Some children call this the brain or the mind of the robot; others call it the heart.
 As you become familiar with the role that it plays in relation to the other parts of a Mindstorms kit, I encourage you to consider which name is most appropriate.
 Quite simply, the computer receives inputs from sensors, and responds – based on your programming – by instructing the motors to rotate, wait, start, stop, repeat, and so on.
 The EV3 brick includes: